tpeterka/mpas-o-workflow/README.md

 source load_dev_compass_1.4.0-alpha.2.sh        # assumes load_dev_compass_1.4.0-alpha.2.sh is the script created by the previous command
 ```

-### First time: create a compass configuration file for a new machine
+### First time: create a Compass configuration file for a new machine

 Assumes the config file is named /path_to/compass-env-only/compass.cfg and has these contents, or similar (yours may vary)